revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ---

 43. What is the meaning of a `Spliterator` in Java 8?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"> <summary> <b> Show Answer </b> </summary>
 <blockquote markdown="1">

-Spliterator is a newly introduced iterator interface for Java 8.
-It is very efficient and handles API-related operations seamlessly across the runtime environment.
+Spliterator is a newly introduced iterator interface for Java 8.It is very efficient and handles API-related operations seamlessly across the runtime environment.

 </blockquote>
 </details>

 ---

-44. Explain the different time and date APIs and when you may use them.
+44.Explain the different time and date APIs and when you may use them.

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)